iron-io/functions/fnctl/docs/lambda/test.md

 An example of a valid `test-function` command would look as follows:
 ```
-fnctl lambda test-function user/my-function --payload="{ \"firstName\":\"John\", \"lastName\":\"Yo\" }"
+fnctl lambda test-function user/my-function --payload='{"firstName":"John", "lastName":"Yo" }'
 ```

 ## Payload

+The payload is passed via stdin.
-The `payload` argument is written to a random, opaque directory on the host.
+It is also possible to pass the payload by using the `payload` argument.
+Using it the payload is written to a random, opaque directory on the host.
 The file itself is called `payload.json`.
 This directory is mapped to the `/mnt` volume in the container, so that the payload is available in `/mnt/payload.json`.
 This is not REQUIRED, since the actual runtimes use the `PAYLOAD_FILE` environment variable to discover the payload location.

-It is also possible to push in the payload as stdin.

 ## Environment variables